dora-team/fourkeys/ROADMAP.md

 Four Keys mission:

-  Be the industry-standard reference implementation for the automated calculation of the [DORA](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) Four Keys metrics.
+  Be the industry-standard reference implementation for the automated calculation of the [DORA](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) Four Key metrics.

 The vision for this is: